jaceryann/ecommerce_search/README.md

 ## Introduction

 The goal for this project is to take a specified list of search word(s), use each in a basic search on [Amazon](https://www.amazon.com/), and pull key data (product name, price, rating) from the resulting page.
-The final result will be structured data that includes each of the key data points in addition to some basic metadata (order of results, search terms used) which can be used for analysis.
+The final result will be a structured data set that includes each of the key data points in addition to some basic metadata (order of results, search terms used) which can be used for analysis.

 ## GET HTML